Proposed Rule: Serious Deficiency Process in the CACFP & SFSP

 Hear from USDA about the proposed changes to the Serious Deficiency Process at our free webinar on March 7th at 2:00 pm Eastern.
 We invite NCA members to join us immediately afterwards for an Ask Us Anything.

 To provide comments on the proposed rule, visit regulations.gov.
-NCA will be sharing model comments by April 16, 2024.
+NCA will be sharing model comments in May.